 When we talk about bokeh, we’re describing the quality of the out of focus area.
 Not quality in the sense of good or bad, but in terms of the type of blur, the effect.

-The image at the start of this article perfectly demonstrates bokeh with the out of focus lights in the background.
+The image at the start of this article perfectly demonstrates bokeh created by out of focus lights in the background.
 The bokeh in the below image is formed by wet pebbles on the beach in the out of focus foreground.